ElnathMojo/django-rclone-storage/README.md

 # Django Rclone Storage

-A simple Rclone wrapper as a Django storage.
+A simple wrapper for Rclone as a Django storage.

 ## Usage